 You’ll walk through : 🌿 high altitude sphagnum moss; 🌱 moorland; 🌳 forest;

-The trail will remain open until 🗓 22nd October 2021, so you only have a couple more weekends to enjoy it!
+The trail will remain open until 🗓 22nd October 2022, so you have a month to enjoy it!

 📏 distance: 1,2km ⇒ 3,6 km (a longer or shorter trail available);